Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-fRuFxL5hv-I.md

 ### Transcript

-> elevators when i don't know if we're gonna be putting elevators i don't know i'm not sure feel free to go to the qa site and you know put that there i'm sure it's probably up
+> elevators when I don't know if we're gonna be putting elevators I don't know I'm not sure feel free to go to the qa site and you know put that there I'm sure it's probably up